National Bolshevism: National Bolshevik Party and The Other Russia

 The National Bolshevik Party (NBP) was founded in 1992 as the National Bolshevik Front, an amalgamation of six minor groups.

-The party has always been led by Eduard Limonov.
-In May 1993, Siberian punk rock icon, Yegor Letov, founder and front-man of underground bands such as Grazhdanskaya Oborona and several others—joined Limonov and Aleksandr Dugin in co-founding the National Bolshevik Party and was issued membership card No. 4.

-Limonov and extreme right-wing ultranationalist activist Aleksandr Dugin sought to unite far-left and far-right radicals on the same platform, with Dugin viewing national-bolsheviks as a point between communist and fascists, who were orced to act in the peripheries of each group.
+The party was, throughout its existence, always led by Eduard Limonov.
+In the end of 1993, after the Russian constitutional crisis, Siberian punk rock icon Yegor Letov, founder and front-man of underground bands such as Grazhdanskaya Oborona and several others—joined Limonov and Aleksandr Dugin in co-founding the National Bolshevik Party and was issued membership card No. 4.
+Limonov and extreme right-wing ultranationalist activist Aleksandr Dugin sought to unite far-left and far-right radicals on the same platform, with Dugin viewing National Bolsheviks as a point between communist and fascists, who were forced to act in the peripheries of each group.
 The group's early policies and actions show some alignment and sympathy with radical nationalist groups, albeit while still holding to the tenets of a form of Marxism that Dugin defined as "Marx minus Feuerbach, i. e. minus evolutionism and sometimes appearing inertial humanism", but a split occurred in the 2000s which changed this to an extent.
 This led to the party moving further left in Russia's political spectrum, and led to members of the party denouncing Dugin and his group as fascists.
 Dugin subsequently developed close ties to the Kremlin and served as an adviser to senior Russian official Sergey Naryshkin.
 The NBP was banned and outlawed in 2007 and its members went on to form a new political party in 2010, The Other Russia.

 Initially critical of Vladimir Putin, Limonov at first somewhat liberalized the NBP and joined forces with leftist and liberal groups in Garry Kasparov's United Civil Front to fight Putin.
 However, he later expressed support of Putin following the outbreak of the Russo-Ukrainian War.
 Limonov died in March 2020 and his The Other Russia party re-organized and renamed itself to "The Other Russia of E. V. Limonov" to honor its founder.